-A once-in-a-lifetime safari tour of Uganda was the perfect way to celebrate our 20th anniversary.
-A hidden gem in the heart of East Africa, Uganda features over 1,000 species of birds and the chance to come face-to-face with endangered mountain gorillas and chimpanzees (our closest relatives in the animal kingdom).
+A once-in-a-lifetime Uganda safari was the perfect way to celebrate our 20th wedding anniversary.
+A hidden gem in the heart of East Africa, Uganda features over 1,000 bird species and the chance to track endangered mountain gorillas and chimpanzees (our closest relatives in the animal kingdom).
 You can see the Big 5 safari animals on a trip to Uganda and don't have to compete with throngs of tourists.
-Plus it's an adventurous yet safe top-rated destination.
+Plus Uganda is an adventurous yet safe top-rated destination.

-We embarked on a custom 9-day safari tour in December of 2016 which included a private car and guide/driver.
-As you'll see from our day-by-day road trip itinerary, we experienced a ridiculous variety of wildlife, constantly changing landscapes, and some of the friendliest people in Africa.
+We embarked on a custom 9-day Uganda safari tour in December of 2016 which included a private car and guide/driver.
+As you'll see from our day-by-day road trip itinerary around the southern part of Uganda, we experienced a ridiculous variety of wildlife, constantly changing landscapes, and some of the friendliest people in Africa.

 Meet Geoffrey Katende - Our Matoke Tours Guide

-After much online research we booked our safari with Matoke Tours who are locally based in Kampala, Uganda.
+My top Uganda travel tip is to hire a car and driver for your safety and peace of mind.
+After much online research we booked our safari with Matoke Tours who are locally based in Kampala.
 We were met at our lodge in Entebbe (near the airport) by Geoffrey, one of Matoke's most experienced guides.
 Geoffrey has more than 15 years of experience showing off Uganda to eager tourists.
 We'd spend the next 9 days traveling in Geoffrey's capable hands.

-We loaded our bags into our 4-wheel drive safari vehicle and got an early start.
-Here is what we did each day touring the national parks, scenic lakes, wildlife reserves, and volcanic vistas of Uganda.
+We loaded our bags into our 4-wheel drive safari vehicle and got an early start on our Uganda road trip.
+Here is a day-by-day itinerary of beautiful places to see and things to do in Uganda.
+We experienced national parks, scenic lakes, wildlife reserves, and volcanic vistas on our Uganda road trip.

-Day 1: From Entebbe Airport to Fort Portal, Uganda
+Day 1: The Drive from Entebbe Airport to Fort Portal, Uganda

-The first day of our safari tour of Uganda was mainly spent on the road.
-It takes about 7 hours to travel from Entebbe to the Kibale Forest with a break for lunch in Fort Portal, and that's with a shortcut on a red dirt road to avoid the traffic jams on the road between Entebbe and Kampala.
+The first day of our Uganda safari was mainly spent on the road.
+It takes about 7 hours to drive from Entebbe to the Kibale Forest Park with a break for lunch in Fort Portal, and that's with a shortcut on a red dirt road to avoid the traffic jams on the road between Entebbe and Kampala.

 Spotting Ugandan Wildlife by the Roadside